-Firstly, thank you to everyone for understanding why we have not been able to publish regular updates about the British Virgin Islands.
+Firstly, thank you to everyone for understanding why we have not been able to publish regular updates about our Hurricane Irma relief efforts in the British Virgin Islands.

 While Irma has gone, the scars she left are deep.
 The BVI has been heavily damaged and every day more heartbreaking photos of the places we love surface.
 The good news is that injury and loss of life is minimal, but so many of our extended BVI family have lost everything.
 Travis and the Ocean Star crew are still in the Territory, splitting their time between cleaning up Ocean Star and our other gear, and assisting with humanitarian aid.
 They have cleared land, cut roads and effected medical evacuations.
 They also succeeded in navigating Ocean Star around the wreckage out of Road Harbour last night, returning to our home in West End.

 Many of you have reached out to us asking how you can help with Hurricane Irma relief efforts, so one of the things I have been doing is speaking to those on the ground to determine what will make the biggest difference in the shortest time.
 Food, water and medications are starting to make their way into the community, and security is also improving with the increasing numbers of British Forces.
 With basic needs starting to be met, we want to focus our efforts on the local community of Soper’s Hole and, in particular, those small businesses that have lost everything.
 Soper’s Hole has been our home in the BVI since 1987 and this area has sustained huge damage, so we’ve set up a small fund where 100% of those donations will go directly to those people hit hardest.
 Our goal is to help get their livelihoods rebuilt.
 Without them, the vibrant, friendly waterfront community of Frenchman’s Cay would be nothing.